 - Postico for developing in my primary database, postgres

-- AWS Lightsail for deploying my hobby apps and Netlify for static site hosting
+- AWS Lightsail for deploying my hobby servers and Netlify for static site hosting

 - Safari as my daily driver for general web usage and personal dev.
 I keep Chrome around for dev tooling.

 - 1Password for managing my logins and passwords.
-I have a family plan that my partner and I use releigiously
+I have a family plan that my partner, and I use religiously

 - Things 3 as my main GTD app.
 Also hands down the best app I own across all my devices

-- Reeder for consuming my news sources.
+- Reeder4 for consuming my news sources.
 My normal integrations include feedly, and my safari readit it later queue

 - StepTwo Authenticator as my TOTP store.
 I really like the nice interface and native iCloud sync